Explore as a

 Domain Convenor for Health and Medical Sciences

-Nominations for the Convenor Health and Medical Sciences for a 3-year term commencing 1 July 2024 are:
+An election for the Convenor Health and Medical Sciences was held in 2024.
+Elected for the 3-year term commencing 1 July 2024 was:

 Professor Stephen Robertson FRSNZ